IGassmann/web-app-template/README.md

 We recommend using an [editor integration for Prettier](https://prettier.io/docs/en/editors.html).

+### Analytics

+To measure the value and impact of a feature, it's essential to properly add analytics events to it before releasing it.
+Be sure to read through the [Data Tracking Plan](./docs/data-tracking-plan.md) to learn how we track analytics data.

 ### Environment Variables

 Environment variables are handled by the [Vercel CLI](https://vercel.com/docs/cli/env).
 Use the